Royal charter: India

 The Institution of Engineers was incorporated by royal charter in 1935.

 Ireland

 A number of Irish institutions were established by or received royal charters prior to Irish independence.
-These are no longer under the jurisdiction of the British Privy Council and their charters can thus only be altered by a Charter or Act of the Oireachtas (Irish Parliament).
+These are no longer under the jurisdiction of the British Privy Council and their charters can thus be altered by only a Charter or Act of the Oireachtas (Irish Parliament).

 South Africa

 The University of South Africa received a royal charter in 1877.
 The Royal Society of South Africa received a royal charter in 1908.

 United Kingdom

 Royal charters continue to be used in the United Kingdom to incorporate charities and professional bodies, to raise districts to borough status, and to grant university status and degree awarding powers to colleges previously incorporated by royal charter.

-Most new grants of royal charters are reserved for eminent professional bodies, learned societies, or charities "which can demonstrate pre-eminence, stability and permanence in their particular field".
+Most new grants of royal charters are reserved for professional institutions or charities that "work in the public interest" and "can demonstrate pre-eminence, stability and permanence in their particular field".
 The body in question has to demonstrate not just pre-eminence and financial stability but also that bringing it under public regulation in this manner is in the public interest.
-In 2016, the decision to grant a royal charter to the (British) Association for Project Management (APM) was challenged in the court by the (American) Project Management Institute (PMI), who feared it would give a competitive advantage to APM and claimed the criteria had not been correctly applied; the courts ruled that while the possibility of suffering a competitive disadvantage did give PMI standing to challenge the decision, the Privy Council was permitted to take the public interest (in having a chartered body promoting the profession of project management) into account as outweighing any failure to meet the criteria in full.
-A list of UK chartered professional associations is at List of professional associations in the United Kingdom § Chartered.
+The decision to grant or refuse a royal charter can be subject to judicial review.
+This occurred for the first time in 2016, when the decision to grant a royal charter to the (British) Association for Project Management (APM) was unsuccessfully challenged in the court by the (American) Project Management Institute (PMI).
+PMI feared the grant of a charter would give a competitive advantage to APM and claimed the criteria had not been correctly applied.
+The courts ruled that while the possibility of suffering a competitive disadvantage did give PMI standing to challenge the decision, the Privy Council was permitted to take the public interest (in having a chartered body promoting the profession of project management) into account as outweighing any failure to meet the criteria in full.

 Individual chartered designations, such as chartered accountant or chartered engineer, are granted by some chartered professional bodies to individual members that meet certain criteria.
-The Privy Council's policy is that all chartered designations should be broadly similar, and most require Master's level qualifications (or similar experience).
+The Privy Council's policy is that all chartered designations should be broadly similar, and most require master's level qualifications (or similar experience).